About

 Highway (Capital Improvements) - A 1995 constitutional amendment authorizes the issuance of general obligation debt for construction for the cost of construction, reconstruction, or other improvements of highways, including those on the state highway system and urban extensions, those within or leading to public parks or recreations areas, and those within or leading to municipalities.
 The amendment provides that as this debt is retired additional debt may be issued so long as no more than $1.2 billion is outstanding at any time.
 No more than $220 million may be issued in any fiscal year.
 Though secured by the state's full faith and credit, debt service has always been paid from pledged highway user receipts (including motor vehicle fuel tax receipts).

-State special obligation debt, the owners or holders of which are not given the right to have excises or taxes pledged to the payment of debt service, is authorized for specified purposes by Section 2i of Article VIII of the Ohio Constitution.
-Debt service payments are subject to biennial appropriations made in the benefitting agency's operating budget pursuant to leases or agreements entered into by those agencies.
+As authorized for specified purposes by Section 2i of Article VIII of the Ohio Constitution, Special obligation bonds are secured by lease-rental payments that are subject to biennial appropriations from the state's operating budgets.
+Special obligation bonds are not secured by a pledge of the state's full faith and credit, and bondholders have no right to have taxes or excises levied by the General Assembly for the payment of debt service.
+Debt service payments are subject to biennial appropriations made in the benefiting agency's operating budget pursuant to leases or agreements entered into by those agencies.
 The Treasurer of State is the current issuer of the state's special obligation lease-rental bonds.

 The Treasurer issues lease-rental obligations to house branches and agencies of state government or its functions, including facilities for mental health, parks and recreation, cultural and sports purposes, prisons and corrections, juvenile detention, and state office buildings and facilities for the Departments of Administrative Services, Transportation, and Public Safety and for the Bureau of Workers' Compensation.